 five, a sea voyage; six, great fame as orator or singer; seven,

 possession of any gift most desired.

 If you’re interested, you can read the whole book that these rhymes are from.
 It’s online at: Games for Hallow-e’en.

 Enjoy predicting your future on Halloween!
 It’s all in good fun!

 This article was posted on Friday, October 24th, 2008 at 4:07 pm and is filed under Autumn, Canada, Countries & Cultures, Customs and Traditions, England, English, English Nursery Rhymes, Games Around the World, Halloween, History of Nursery Rhymes, Holidays Around the World, Languages, Mama Lisa, Nursery Rhymes, Nursery Rhymes about Halloween, Nursery Rhymes about Holidays, Rhymes by Theme, Rhymes for Divination, United Kingdom, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 2 Responses to “Halloween Rhymes for Divination (or How to Predict Your Future Love!)”